ggielly/house_of_pain/README.md

 With graphics that technically exist.
 The core experience is a journey into the void, a testament to the art of doing nothing, beautifully.

-### "Features"
+### Features

 * Groundbreakingly Pointless : we've pushed the boundaries of modern technology to create an experience with no discernible goal.
 * Built with Rust : because your existential dread should be memory-safe and blazingly fast.
 * Minimalist Graphics : courtesy of our `pain_graphics` engine, you'll be treated to visuals that make you appreciate the sheer blackness of your monitor.
 * Guaranteed Time Sink : have a deadline?
-A project to finish?
+A project to finish ?
 Open the House of Pain and watch that productivity vanish.

 ### Work in progress

-[ ] 3D engine because fick yeah.
+* [ ] 3D engine because fick yeah.

 ## Building the Pain